Transon54103/Transon54103/README.md

 ## 🚀 About Me

-I'm a **motivated fresher .NET Developer** with a solid foundation in web development, back-end systems, and database management.
+I'm a **motivated junior .NET Developer** with a solid foundation in web development, back-end systems, and database management.
 I have hands-on experience with ASP.NET Core, Entity Framework, and RESTful API, and I'm actively building full-stack projects using MVC and SQL Server.

 - 🔭 I'm currently working on improving my skills in **.NET** and **Node.js**
 - 🌱 I'm learning advanced **ASP.NET Core**, **Entity Framework**, and **NestJS**